The coaching service is without a doubt not for everyone.

 Can’t remember things.

-Perhaps tried to brute-force it, work and “help out at the office” but didn’t really get job done; she created more job for the others to clean up.
+Perhaps tried to brute-force it, work and “help out at the office” but didn’t really get any job done; it rather created more job for the others to clean up afterwards.

 Doctors have prescribed a bunch of medications in an attempt to do something, anti-depressants, opioids, muscle relaxants, gabapentin for nerve pain and likely something to sleep on… but the results are rather MORE symptoms in the form of side effects.